GEL WeekendWhat is GEL Weekend?

 *Registration may reach capacity prior to GEL Weekend, so please register prior to making travel arrangements..How can I get to campus?

-We offer free shuttles to and from the airport and bus/train stations for student participants who are traveling without parents or rental cars.
+We offer free shuttles to and from the airport and bus/train stations for participants who are traveling without other means of transportation.
 Shuttles are available throughout the day on Saturday and Sunday, but it is most convenient if your schedule allows you to arrive in Spokane between 10:00 a.m. and 12:00 p.m.
 (Saturday, April 12).
 GEL events begin at 10:00 a.m., and we'd like you to experience all that you can!
-Please try your best to arrive before 1:30 p.m. on Saturday; the Opening Ceremony kicks off at 2:00 p.m. and you'll want to be in attendance.
+Please try your best to arrive before 1:00 p.m. on Saturday; the Opening Ceremony kicks off at 1:30 p.m. and you'll want to be in attendance.
 Please be sure to provide us with your most up-to-date travel information on the online registration form.What should I pack?

 Sunday's activities are optional and shuttles will be running back to the airport as needed.
 We also offer shuttle service to nearby hotels for Day-Only students and parents staying at local hotels on Saturday night.

 *Please note that if you plan to arrive in Spokane on Friday, April 11, transportation and accommodations are not provided.

 Since you'll be spending the night in a residence hall with GU students (if you are registered as an Overnight Student), you likely won't have a bed available to you.
 Student participants should plan on bringing a sleeping bag and pillow for Saturday night.
 Also, be mindful of the fact that the weather in April can be very unpredictable!
 You should plan on bringing clothes appropriate for cooler weather and you'll want a jacket for the late-night activities.
 GEL students spend most of the weekend on their feet, so be sure to pack comfortable shoes.What do GEL students do?